Société des douze

 The Société des douze (French; lit.
-'Society of the Twelve') was scholarly and literary dining club in Brussels.
+'Society of the Twelve') was a scholarly and literary dining club in Brussels.

 The first society

 Its precursor, the Société de littérature de Bruxelles (lit.
 'Literature Society of Brussels') founded on 10 January 1800, was deprecated by the government of the United Kingdom of the Netherlands and disappeared in 1823.
 Goswin de Stassart, Victor-Joseph de Jouy, Adolphe Quetelet, Frédéric de Reiffenberg, Eugène Van Bemmel, and the poet Philippe Lesbroussart [fr] were members of this society.

 Some of its members continued to meet in the salon of Lesbroussart and founded in the same year (1823) the Société des douze.